PaulHancock/MWA-fast-image-transients/README.md

                and so calibration solutions will be calculated.
   -m minbad  : The minimum number of bad dipoles requried for a
+               tile to be used (not flagged), default = 2
+               NOTE: Currently not supported by asvo-mwa so this is IGNORED.
-               tile to be used (not flagged), default = 2 -s timeav  : time averaging in sec. default = no averaging -k freqav  : freq averaging in KHz. default = no averaging -t         : test.
-Don't submit job, just make the batch file and then return the submission command obsnum     : the obsid to process
+  -s timeav  : time averaging in sec. default = no averaging -k freqav  : freq averaging in KHz. default = no averaging -t         : test.
+Don't submit job, just make the batch file
+               and then return the submission command obsnum     : the obsid to process

 ```
 uses templates:
 - `asvo_dl_cotter.tmpl` (obsnum->OBSNUM/timeav->TRES/freqav->FRES)